About the Criteria

 Data is published by the Kansas Department of Health and Environment with the exception of student absenteeism (district data) and ICU bed capacity.
 For ICU bed capacity as of November 12, the committee is using the data published by Mid-America Regional Council as it more accurately reflects the reality of ICU bed capacity and available medical staff on the Kansas side of the metro area.
 COVID-19 data published by KDHE is updated fequently and may change week to week.

-The scores for the metrics are averaged and rounded to the nearest whole number to determine the overall color category.
+The Board approved a recommendation on December 21, 2020, to change how the metrics of the Kansas Schools Gating Criteria are scored.
+Previously, the scores of the metrics were averaged and rounded to the nearest whole number to determine the recommended color category.